-ISLLC 3, 4, 5 2.a. critical thinking and problem solving 3.b. effective written communication skills 4.a. an understanding of the role of research in the discipline 5.a. an understanding of individual differences in clientele 5.d. an ability to provide evidence of differentiation of curricula
+Final Exam The graduate student will demonstrate his/her knowledge of instructional strategies and professional development techniques by appropriately responding to test items that require the application of course information.
+1.a. depth of content knowledge in the discipline1.c. the ability to apply content knowledge to practice ISLLC 3, 4, 5 2.a. critical thinking and problem solving 3.b. effective written communication skills 4.a. an understanding of the role of research in the discipline 5.a. an understanding of individual differences in clientele 5.d. an ability to provide evidence of differentiation of curricula

-In-class Projects This is a graduate level course.
-It is the expectation that you will make every attempt to attend class each weekend.
-The majority of the content acquired in this course will be attained through class discussion, presentations, and activities.
-If you are not in class, you cannot participate.
+Online Participation The content acquired in this course will be attained through online readings, discussion and activities.
 Please contact the instructor if you have a circumstance or concern about this requirement.
-The instructor will expect students to participate in class activities, contribute to discussions, ask questions, and share examples.
-The best learning can come through real life examples, stories, and ideas discussed in class.
-Points will be given each session for class participation.
-40 points On going Article Reviews Students will select articles from a professional journal on the following two topics: a research based instructional strategy and a professional development/adult learning strategy.
-For each review, you must: • Summarize the article, stating key findings AND • Discuss how you would apply what you've learned from the article to practices in your classroom or school.
-State specific insights and ideas gained from reading this article.
-Students may want to select topics for journal article reviews that will complement their action plan and/or assessment data analysis projects.
+The instructor expects positive participation and timely communication throughout the summer semester regarding course activities and assignments.
+Periodic reflective prompts will be assigned.
+50 points Article Reviews Students will select articles from professional journals on the following two topics: a research based instructional strategy a professional development/adult learning strategy For each review, you must: synthesize the articles (3 minimum), stating shared key findings (written like a literature review) Discuss how you would apply what you have learned from the articles to practices in your classroom or school.
+State specific insights and ideas gained the readings.
+40 points each

+You will write only 1 review (one for the instructional strategy and one for the professional development strategy) that synthesizes all 3 articles at one time, not individual article reviews for every article you have read.
+Reviews must be typed, preferably double-spaced, and should be minimally 3 pages in length.
+You may want to select topics for journal article reviews that will complement your action plan and/or assessment data analysis projects.
 Refer to the rubric for specific requirements.
-Due Sep 9 20 x2 points Assessment Data Analysis Student Data Students will be required to select a student and compile a "portfolio" of student data.
+Assessment Data Analysis Student Data Select a student and compile a "portfolio" of student data.
 The data selected should include both summative and formative assessment information.
-Students will also complete a written analysis of the data, including specific areas of strength and weakness, and a plan for instruction.
-Copies of work samples and assessment data should be included with the written analysis.
-Due Sep 17 100 points

-School Data Students will be required to use school data from either a state assessment or a district screening assessment to identify specific strengths and weaknesses to both a particular student group and to a school as a whole.
-You will be required to look at data in multiple ways and will identify patterns.
-In the analysis, you will need to discuss possible reasons for strengths and weaknesses.
-In the conclusion, students should identify 3 goals.
+Complete a written analysis of the data, including specific areas of strength and weakness, and a plan for instruction.
+Copies of work samples and assessment data should be included when possible as a complement with the written analysis.
+100 points School Data Use school data from either a state assessment or a district screening assessment to identify specific strengths and weaknesses to both a particular student group and to a school as a whole.
+Look at data in multiple ways and attempt to identify patterns.
+In the analysis, you discuss possible reasons for strengths and weaknesses.
+In the conclusion, identify 3 goals.
 One of these goals should be connected to the Action Plan project.
-Due Sep 24 100 points Action Plan Students will use some of the information from other course assignment (assessment data analysis, article reviews, and professional development project) to complete this culminating project.
-Students will develop a plan for a school or district using the following: Due Oct 15 50 points Professional Development Project Students will identify a focus/topic for professional development, preferably based on the school need, as identified in the assessment data analysis project.
-Students will design a professional development activity for either the whole school staff or a small group of teachers.
+100 points Professional Development Project Identify a focus/topic for professional development, preferably based on the school need, as identified in the assessment data analysis project.
+Design a professional development activity for either the whole school staff or a small group of teachers.
 The professional development activity should reflect adult learning theory and include time for collaboration and reflection.
-A short segment of the activity will be presented to the class.
-Due Oct 15 50 points Final Exam The final exam will combine short answer and essay questions pertaining to any and all information read and discussed throughout the course.
-Due Oct 14 20 points
+50 points Action Plan Use some of the information from other course assignments (assessment data analysis, article reviews, and professional development project) to complete this culminating project.
+Develop a plan for a school or district using the following: 50 points Final Exam The final exam is a culminating project-based activity pertaining to any and all information read and discussed throughout the course.
+20 points